aws-samples/aws-lex-web-ui/templates/README.md

 ### Parameters
 When launching the stack, you will see a list of available parameters and a brief explanation of each one.
-You can take the default values of most of the CloudFormation parameters.
-The parameters that you may need to modify are:
+You can take the default values of all the CloudFormation parameters when you want to quickly test the sample application.
+If you are deploying your own bot and/or integrating with an existing page, you may want to modify the following parameters:

 - `BotName`: Name of pre-existing Lex bot.
 This is an optional parameter.
   If left empty, a sample bot will be created based on the